NHSDigital/validated-relationships-service-api/README.md

 # validated-relationships-service-api

-This is a RESTful FHIR API for the [Validated Relationship Service API](https://digital.nhs.uk/developer/api-catalogue/validated-relationship-service).
+This is a RESTful FHIR API for the [Validated Relationship Service](https://digital.nhs.uk/developer/api-catalogue/validated-relationship-service).

 Consumers of the API will find developer documentation on the [NHS Digital Developer Hub](https://digital.nhs.uk/developer/api-catalogue/validated-relationship-service).